In 1962 as a child my family went

 to realize after watching so many places get discovered

-by the rich why it may be better to leave a place a little
+by the rich, why it may be better to leave a place a little

-run down or maybe do some zoning that includes the working
+run down, or maybe do some zoning that includes the working

-man and maybe the working man's grandchildren.
+man, and maybe the working man's grandchildren.
 I have

-worked in Jackson Hole for 15 years and I have seen many
+worked in Jackson Hole Wyoming for thirty-one years(2018) and I have seen many

 of Jackson's own born an bred have to leave to make room